-An acceptable use policy for workplace technology such as an internet usage policy, work from home policy, or endpoint security policy is an excellent tool for providing your employees with an understanding of how they are expected to use technology in your organization, but if they are not properly enforced your expectations will be forgotten or outright ignored.
+Company policies and procedures such as an internet usage policy, work from home policy, or endpoint security policy are excellent tools for providing your employees with an understanding of how they are expected to conduct themselves in your organization, but if they are not properly enforced your expectations will be forgotten or outright ignored.

 Cybersecurity acceptable use policies (AUP) that address the acceptable use of technology in the workplace are designed to communicate how work devices are intended to be used.
 Company policies on technology usage have a number of intentions, including: